 If you feel a need to discuss these thoughts on love at greater length, we'd like to invite you to speak with a member of our Counseling department.
 They can also provide you with a list of licensed Christian marriage and family therapists practicing in your area.
 Don't hesitate to call if you think this might be beneficial.

-In this iQuestions video from Focus on the Family, Gary Smalley offers suggestions for how to recapture romance when you don't feel sexually attracted to your wife.
+Three Ways to Spark Attraction to Your Wife: Gary Smalley offers suggestions for how to recapture romance when you don't feel sexually attracted to your wife.

 Sex and Intimacy